Bin-Thabit/cat_or_not_project-/README.md

 ## Features
 - Uses one-hot encoding for categorical features (Ear Shape, Face Shape, Whiskers)
 - Implements decision trees with information gain for classification
-- Provides visualizations to aid in understanding model decisions

 ## Installation
 To run this project locally, follow these steps: